 - As per Rule 26(a)(1), except as exempted by Rule 26(a)(1)(E) a party must without awaiting a discovery request, provide all documents including ESI to support its claims or defenses.

 Companies involved in or in anticipation of litigation have an obligation to take all reasonable steps to preserve potentially relevant ESI.
-However, e-discovery process often can result in a delicate risk of unintentional disclosure of privileged or confidential information.
+However, the e-discovery process can often result in a delicate risk of unintentional disclosure of privileged or confidential information.
 Rules pertaining to this risk include:

-- FRCP Rule 26(b)(5) refers the scope of discovery.
-A Party may obtain discovery regarding any non-privileged matter that is relevant to any party’s claim or defense.
+- FRCP Rule 26(b)(5) refers to the scope of discovery.
+A party may obtain discovery regarding any non-privileged matter that is relevant to any party’s claim or defense.

 - FRCP Rule 26(b)(5) sets forth procedures for repossession of information when privileged ESI is accidentally sent over to the requesting party.